 There are two issues in building a content based image retrieval system.
 The first issue is technological, that is, the development of new techniques for searching images based on their content.
 The second issue is user or task related, in the sense of whether the system satisfies a user need.
-While a number of content based retrieval systems have been built ([5, 4]), it is unclear what the purpose of such systems is and whether people would actually search in the fashion described.
+While a number of content based retrieval systems have been built ([6, 5]), it is unclear what the purpose of such systems is and whether people would actually search in the fashion described.

 In this paper we describe how the techniques described here may be scaled to retrieve images from a database of about 63000 trademark images provided by the US Patent and Trademark Office.
 This database consists of all (at the time the database was provided) the registered trademarks in the United States which consist only of designs (i.e. there are no words in them).
 Trademark images are a good domain with which to test image retrieval.
 First, there is an existing user need: trademark examiners do have to check for trademark conflicts based on visual appearance.
 That is, at some stage they are required to look at the images and check whether the trademark is similar to an existing one.
 Second, trademark images may consist of simple geometric designs, pictures of animals or even complicated designs.
 Thus, they provide a test-bed for image retrieval algorithms.
 Third, there is text associated with every trademark and the associated text maybe used in a number of ways.
 One of the problems with many image retrieval systems is that it is unclear where the example or query image will come from.
 In this paper, the associated text is used to provide an example or query image.
-In future papers, we will explore how text and image searches may be combined to build more sophisticated systems.
+In addition associated text can also be combined with image searches.
 Using trademark images does have some limitations.
 First, we are restricted to binary images (albeit large ones).
 As shown later in the paper, this does not create any problems for the algorithms described here.
 Second, in some cases the use of abstract images makes the task more difficult.
-Others have attempted to get around it by restricting the trademark images to geometric designs [8].
+Others have attempted to get around it by restricting the trademark images to geometric designs [9].